Post-Install Configuration

 Optional Approval UI Extension

-It is possible to configure the extension to operation approval.
+It is possible to configure the extension for the operation approval flow.
 See Operation Extensions documentation at the Enrollment Server.
 This configuration is intended for online mode and overrides optional Risk Flags defined by Operation Template at the PowerAuth Server.

 Monitoring